mmorselli/orangeutils/README.md

   `pip install -r requirements.txt`
   `pip install -r ocnrequirements.txt`

-- Run ocnconfig.bat, which will then work from from plain and open Python source
+- Run ocnconfig.bat, which will then work from plain and open Python source